Meet the DA

 District Attorney Lacey joined the office in 1986.
 She won national attention for her successful prosecution of the county’s first race-based hate crime murder.

 She is active in her profession.
 District Attorney Lacey is a member of the National District Attorneys Association, the California District Attorneys Association and the National Black Prosecutors Association.
 She serves on the boards of the Los Angeles County Prosecutors Association and the Peace Officers Association of Los Angeles County.

-District Attorney Lacey has received many honors, including the Trailblazer Award from the National Black Prosecutors Association; the Benito Juarez Attorney of the Year Award from the Mexican American Bar Association; the Distinguished Professional in Public Service Award from the University of California, Irvine; the Silver Achievement Award from the YWCA of Greater Los Angeles; and the Ernestine Stahlhut Award from the Women Lawyers Association of Los Angeles.
+District Attorney Lacey has received many honors, including the Trailblazer Award from the National Black Prosecutors Association; the Benito Juarez Attorney of the Year Award from the Mexican American Bar Association; the Distinguished Professional in Public Service Award from the University of California, Irvine; the Sam Cochran Criminal Justice Award by the National Alliance on Mental Illness; and the Ernestine Stahlhut Award from the Women Lawyers Association of Los Angeles.

 A graduate of the University of California, Irvine, and Dorsey High School, District Attorney Lacey began her legal career as an associate in a small civil law firm.
 She then became a trial deputy in the Santa Monica City Attorney’s Office.

 District Attorney Lacey and her husband, David, have two adult children.